Brive-la-Gaillarde market

 Brive market: a cheerful and responsible market!

-2. Taste great local produce and seasonal treasures
+- Taste great local produce and seasonal nuggets

-The Brive market is a gourmet picture postcard, a source of pride not only for the locals but also for regular visitors from neighbouring departments.
-It's not unusual for its products to be featured in various television reports and food magazines, or even in Jean-Pierre Pernaut's 1pm news programme in 2019, where it came 11th out of 25 competitors.
+The Brive market is a gourmet postcard that is a source of pride not only for the local people, but also for regular visitors from neighbouring departments.
+It's not uncommon for our products to be featured in television reports, food magazines and even in the election of France's favourite market.

 Our specialities include

-• fatty poultry (foie gras, confits, etc.).
-Take a look at the " Foires Grasses" which take place from November to March.
+- fatty poultry (foie gras, confits, etc.).
+And don't forget to visit the Foires Grasses fairs, which take place from November to March.

 Halle Brassens and the covered market